Landscaping With Potted Plants

 6. Add Color

-If you have a lot of the same containers or terra cotta pots, it’s the perfect canvas to go beyond earth tones.
+If you have a lot of the same planters, it’s the perfect canvas for a little creativity.
 Painting the pots different colors of the same palette or creating contrasting visual interest by using complementary colors can enhance the vibrancy of the flowers in the planter.

 It is suggested that you should plan your palette before actually purchasing paints and decor.
 It will help you save a lot of money.
 You should also make sure the paint is not toxic to you or your plant.

 Experiment with the shapes available in your garden.
 For example, by trimming evergreen shrubs and hedges into conventional geometric shapes like squares, circles and triangles, you can bring an aesthetically pleasing balance to your landscape.